cloudmesh-community/hid-sp18-505/notebook.md

 * 2018/02/15 Started developing abstracts in the technology folder.
 Started reading on Latex.
 * 2018/02/15 More reading on Latex and Jabref.
 Trying to learn both.

+# Week 6 Notes -
+* 2018/02/18 Re-worked the swagger app to use mongo, eve, swagger ui and the precip data.
+* 2018/02/19 Small cleanup work for the swagger app.
+Update to notes.
 # Todos

 ### Scratch Notes and Reminders